eg744/social-app/README.md

-Web app with a mockup e-commerce storefront.
-Using Next.js and TailwindCSS to create a front end e-commerce style site.
+Web app for a basic social media site.
+Getting more comfortable with the T3 stack (Next.js, NextAuth.js, Tailwind CSS, Prisma, tRPC)